iair/cornershop_test/README.md

 * Final predictions are in the prediction.ipynb file in the in the notebooks/prototypes folder where i made the predictions using my final trained model

-**The theorical result was MAE of 18.8 minutes and a MSE of 652.4**

-This results were acomplish using using a XGboost Regression (using the scikit-learn interface of the XGBoost package) for the data with NA's and Graiden Boosting regression with quantile parameter 90 and Gridsearchcv for parameter optimization

 **Resume of the final results**

  Final model with XGBoost applied to data with null values and Gradient Boosting Regression with quantile parameter on 90% applied to data withouth null values